TheMarex/ba-thesis/text/1_introduction.md

 Thus a stabilizer is needed to adapt the trajectory to the disturbances.
 Most stabilizer for established robotic platforms are closed source and very robot specific.
-Notably various iterations of stabilizers based on modifying an already dynamically stable pattern where proposed by Kajita and Miura et. al.
+Notably various iterations of stabilizers based on modifying an already dynamically stable pattern where proposed by Kajita and Miura et al.
 (\cite{kajita2010biped}, \cite{miura2011human} and \cite{kajita2012evaluation})

 While a stabilizer can deal with continuous small disturbances, a robot may encounter short but severe disturbances.
 These disturbances can be viewed as pushes.
-Pratt et. al. established the concept of a Capture Point, that can be used to recover from such disturbances.
+Pratt et al. established the concept of a Capture Point, that can be used to recover from such disturbances.

 This thesis presents a software framework that implements rudimentary support